 COVID-19: End to BSC derogations and suspensions

 The Performance Assurance Board (PAB) has agreed an approach and timescales for ending the derogations from BSC rules and resuming Performance Assurance Techniques, which have supported BSC Parties in managing the impact of COVID 19.
-As further Government announcements are made, Elexon and the PAB will continue to assess these timelines and communicate them to industry where necessary.

 On this page